Sand lizard: Habitat and distribution

-The sand lizard can be found in a variety of habitat.
+The sand lizard can be found in a variety of habitats.
 They prefer dry habitats such as outcrops, fields, hills, beaches, heathland, sand dunes, and rock gardens.
 While in continental Europe the sand lizard has a wide variety of habitat, in colder places like Great Britain they depend on sand to incubate their eggs and such are restricted to coastal habitats.

-Male sand lizards have home ranges with an extremely high amount of overlap; however, female sand lizards have much smaller home ranges (generally less than 100 meters squared) that neighbor each other or they will even share burrows or basking areas with each other.
+Male sand lizards have home ranges with an extremely high amount of overlap; however, female sand lizards have much smaller home ranges (generally less than 100 meters squared) that neighbor each other, or they will even share burrows or basking areas with each other.
 They highly prefer and are much more active in areas with a wide variety of structural characteristics.
 This can create different temperature micro areas that they are able to move between depending on their needs.

 Behavior

 General activity

 Sand lizards spend extended periods of the day after emerging on long basking sessions.
 They occasionally take breaks to forage for resources.
 They also spend a considerable amount of time simply doing normal activity in areas under concealed vegetation.
 Under poor weather conditions, sand lizards emerge from resting locations later and bask less often throughout the day.
 Sand lizards most frequently bask on logs.
 This is most likely due to its absorption and slow release of heat radiation as well as providing a vantage point to spot potential predators and prey.
 They very rarely share basking sites with other lizards.
 Male sand lizards especially avoid sharing basking sites with each other, and are only found occasionally sharing with females.
 They avoid basking on open sand or soil and prefer to use vegetation if they bask on the ground.
 They thermoregulate themselves by moving between areas of high and low insolation.